Sunday, April 28, 2019

 Other maintenance costs: Cars need maintenance.
 Things break and need to be fixed.
 Brakes, belts and fluids need to be replaced.
 It's hard to figure all those, so I'll take a shortcut: AAA says that a medium-sized SUV like mine incurs maintenance costs of 8.6 cents per mile.
 That would include the oil changes and tires I listed above.
 (You might wonder why I figured those items separately if I was just going to add them into the general maintenance cost.
 I'm wondering that, too.)

 Depreciation: Things get tricky here.
-Each mile that drive your car lower its value and takes you closer to the out-of-pocket cost of buying a new car.
+Each mile that drive your car lowers its value and takes you closer to the out-of-pocket cost of buying a new car.
 But your car also depreciates even when you're not driving it.

 Depreciation will vary widely depending on the age and value of your car.
 But I'm only interested in my car.